PeterJFB/drum-sequencer/README.md

 ## Additional configuration: Changing storage endpoint

 Our application is as of now designed to utilize a local server to store/share tracks made with the application.
 The url for this is by default `http://localhost:8080/api`.
-This value can be changed by declaring the environment varaible `SEQUENCER_ACCESS` with a different endpoint.
+This value can be changed by declaring the environment variable `SEQUENCER_ACCESS` with a different endpoint.
 There is additionally an option to run the application without running a sever, declared with `SEQUENCER_ACCESS=LOCAL`.
 Below are some examples of running the application with these varaibles:

 ```bash
 $ SEQUENCER_ACCESS=http://216.58.211.14:8080/api mvn javafx:run -pl fxui # Run application with external server